datocms/old-website/src/docs/03_content-delivery-api/06_querying.md

 Note: The query name approximates the plural rules of the English language.
 If you are unsure about the actual query name, explore available queries in your [API Explorer](https://cda-explorer.datocms.com/).

 The query response of a query fetching multiple records can be further controlled by supplying different query arguments to order, filter and paginate results.
-In the [next section](/docs/graphql/filters/) of this guide we'll see how to achieve that.